 |Total Pay||AU$41,064 to AU$96,000|

-How Much Does a Behavioral Therapist Make in New Zealand?
+How Much Is a Behavioral Therapist Salary in New Zealand?

 |Behavioral Therapist Salary New Zealand||Per Year||Per Hour|